nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 #### Logistic Regression
-- **Logistic Regression:** Can be used with binary variables to evaluate how these features influence the probability of something happening.
-A logisitc regression may be the best option if the goal is to see how each selected feature impact the outcome's probability.
+- **Purpose:** Can be used with a binary target variable and numeric features to evaluate the probability of something happening.
+A logisitc regression may be the best option if the goal is to see how the selected features impact the outcome's probability.
+- **Evaluation metrics:**
+  - Classification report displaying accuracy, precision, recall, and F1-score
--
+  - Confusion matrix
+  - ROC curve and AUC score

 ## ℹ️ References
 [Installing Graphviz](https://anaconda.org/conda-forge/python-graphviz)
 [Logisitic Regression Inspiration](https://github.com/ragh945/tuning-of-hyperparameters-for-logisticregression_using-decision-surfaces/blob/main/Hyperparameters.py)